tj-actions/install-postgresql/README.md

 > \[!NOTE]
 >
-> *   This updates the installed PostgreSQL version with the specified version and updates the PATH.
+> *   This updates the pre-installed PostgreSQL version on the action runner with the specified version and updates the PATH.

 ## Inputs